Minimizing Smooth Kurdyka-{\L}ojasiewicz Functions via Generalized Descent Methods: Convergence Rate and Complexity: Preliminary Numerical Experiments

 All numerical experiments were conducted on a MacBook Pro with an Apple M1 processor and 16GB RAM.
 The algorithms were implemented in Python 3.9 using NumPy and SciPy libraries.
-The termination criterion was set as \(\|\nabla f(x_k)\| \leq \varepsilon\) with \(\varepsilon = 10^{-6}\), and the maximum number of iterations was capped at 10,000.
+The termination criterion was set as \(\|\nabla f(x^k)\| \leq \varepsilon\) with \(\varepsilon = 10^{-6}\), and the maximum number of iterations was capped at 10,000.
+The step-size parameters for the DEAL algorithm were selected as follows: \begin{itemize} \item[$\bullet$] \textbf{Constant step-size:} \(\alpha_k = \alpha\) with \(\alpha\) chosen based on theoretical guarantees. \item[$\bullet$] \textbf{Armijo line search:} The initial step-size \(\overline{\alpha} = 1\), reduction factor \(\eta = 0.5\), and acceptance parameter \(\sigma = 10^{-4}\). \end{itemize} For all methods, initial points were randomly chosen from a uniform distribution over \([-5,5]^n\), unless otherwise specified.